-My kids loved it, as you can see from the pure joy on my sons face at the end.
+My kids loved it, as you can see from the pure joy on my son’s face at the end.
 What was fun for me, as a parent, was to see him trying something totally new and different.
-I was chatting with “J” on the side while my kids were working with some of the other kids about the types of kids Circus Kazoo is good for, “everyone” she simply stated.
+I was chatting with “J” on the side while my kids were working with some of the other kids about the types of kids Circus Kazoo is good for, “everyone,” she stated.
 There are so many different components to the circus that everyone can find something that fits their personality and skills.
 Even the non-athletic (and she has some in her troupe) can learn the skills to perform.

 How did Circus Kazoo come to be?

 Circus Kazoo was a journey that wove itself into my life even before I knew it would appear.
-I trained and performed with the Gamma Phi Circus of ISU where I attended college an earned a BS in Elementary Education.
+I trained and performed with the Gamma Phi Circus of ISU, where I attended college and earned a BS in Elementary Education.
 After school, I hung up my trapeze grips and dove into the teaching world.
-After time in both the public school system, and in Montessori, I left teaching in search of a new inspiration.
+After time in both the public school system and Montessori, I left teaching searching for new inspiration.
 A Madison pal invited our family up for Spring Break in 2013 to a circus camp.
-My children trained and I volunteered for the week to get a taste of the camp life.
+My children trained, and I volunteered for the week to get a taste of camp life.
 It was an absolute catalyst!
-I raced home and signed up for the AYCO Educator Conference that summer where I was further inspired.
-That week in Seattle offered vision into many approaches to youth circus and how amazing it is for those who participate.
-I met teenagers on their way to college to study circus, special needs kids looking for ways to self regulate and build self-esteem, and at-risk youth who wouldn’t have a path into college or trusting their peers if not for their circus troupe.
-I knew I had stumbled onto what I wanted to offer Lake County: a center for circus arts appreciation and training to nurture resilience and vibrancy in our community, and to create a mindful movement culture in which to belong.
+I raced home and signed up for the AYCO Educator Conference that summer, where I was further inspired.
+That week in Seattle offered a vision into many approaches to youth circus and how amazing it is for those who participate.
+I met teenagers on their way to college to study circus, special needs kids looking for ways to self-regulate and build self-esteem, and at-risk youth who wouldn’t have a path to college or trust their peers, not for their circus troupe.
+I knew I had stumbled onto what I wanted to offer Lake County: a center for circus arts appreciation and training to nurture resilience and vibrancy in our community and to create a mindful movement culture in which to belong.

 Why Circus Kazoo?

 Kazoo is a unique pursuit for any Lake County youth as we are the only developmental circus arts program around!
-Centered around open, social interaction and imaginative creative process, this non-competitive group is inherently cooperative.
+Centered around open, social interaction and imaginative, creative process, this non-competitive group is inherently cooperative.
 Lake County offers numerous competitive sports to join, where rules are set, victory is the goal, and skills set by adults exclude many.
-Circus is a mindful movement culture that offers flexibility, pliable goal setting, and self-authorship, where players can direct the process.
+The circus is a mindful movement culture that offers flexibility, pliable goal setting, and self-authorship, where players can direct the process.
 I have heard it called magic.
 I have felt it to be so.
 There are kids out there who want to move and be active but are not interested in the attack of sports.
-Come join circus!
+Come join the circus!